saviorand/lightbug_http/README.md

 Our vision is to develop three libraries, with `lightbug_http` (this repo) as a starting point:
  - `lightbug_http` - HTTP infrastructure and basic API development
- - `lightbug_api` - Tools to make great APIs fast, with support for OpenAPI spec and domain driven design
+ - `lightbug_api` - (coming later in 2024!)
+Tools to make great APIs fast, with support for OpenAPI spec and domain driven design
- - `lightbug_web` - Full-stack web framework for Mojo, similar to NextJS or SvelteKit
+ - `lightbug_web` - (release date TBD) Full-stack web framework for Mojo, similar to NextJS or SvelteKit

 The idea is to get to a point where the entire codebase of a simple modern web application can be written in Mojo.